GabeScott/standard-works-vault/General Conference/2010 October - The Divine Gift of Gratitude.md

 The food was blessed, and everyone ate.
 When dinner was over, they all sat quietly.
 Wrote Gordon:

-“In the humble dimness of the old lamp we were beginning to see clearly again. ...
+“In the humble dimness of the old lamp we were beginning to see clearly again. …

-“It [was] a lovely meal.
-The jack rabbit tasted like turkey and the turnips were the mildest we could recall. ...
+“It \[was\] a lovely meal.
+The jack rabbit tasted like turkey and the turnips were the mildest we could recall. …

-“...
-[Our] home ... , for all its want, was so rich [to] us.”13
+“… \[Our\] home … , for all its want, was so rich \[to\] us.”[^13]

 My brothers and sisters, to express gratitude is gracious and honorable, to enact gratitude is generous and noble, but to live with gratitude ever in our hearts is to touch heaven.